xnerditos/xervicekit/tutorials/Tutorial001_Create_A_Basic_Service/README.md

 ## Step 5:  Create the service and add it to the host

 Ok, we're almost ready to run this sucker.
 One more thing we have to do.
 Remember when we created the host and started it?
-Well, we need an actual _service_ object that will create an operation when a request comes in and will hand the operation the execution.
+Well, we need an actual _service_ object that will create an operation when a request comes in and will hand the operation execution.
 Remember, _operations_ are stateless.
 But they are associated with a _service_ which is managed by the _host_.

 It's super easy to create the service.
 In `Program.cs`, add the following line where the `TODO` is currently located: